kevinhughes27/mupen64plus-input-bot/README.md

 --------

 This driver supports all 4 controllers.
 When it issues requests for the controller data, it makes a GET request to the path of the controller index (0-3).
+This allows server implementations to handle requests for each of the 4 controllers.
+Alternatively, separate web servers could be used for each controller (see the Configuration section above for details).

 Example requests:
 ```